Mohamed-Hesham-shaker/Diary/README.md

-# Serverless TODO
+# Serverless DIARY

-A simple TODO application using AWS Lambda and Serverless framework.
+A simple DIARY application using AWS Lambda and Serverless framework.

 # Functionality of the application

+Pick your mood like(rad, good, meh, bad, or awful) and add activities like (friends, date, exercise, sport, relax, movies, gaming, reading, cleaning, sleep early, eat healthy or shopping) you have been doing during the day and also add notes.

-This application  allows creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+This application allows creating/removing/updating/fetching DIARY items.
+Each DIARY item can optionally have an attachment image.
+Each user only has access to DIARY items that he/she has created.

-# TODO items
+# DIARY items

-The application should store TODO items, and each TODO item contains the following fields:
+The application should store DIARY items, and each DIARY item contains the following fields:

-* `todoId` (string) - a unique id for an item
+* `diaryId` (string) - a unique id for an item
 * `createdAt` (string) - date and time when an item was created
-* `name` (string) - name of a TODO item (e.g. "Change a light bulb")
+* `mood` (string) - mood of the user (e.g. "Good")
-* `dueDate` (string) - date and time by which an item should be completed
+* `activities` (string) - user writes the activites he did through the day (e.g. "Play tennis")
-* `done` (boolean) - true if an item was completed, false otherwise
+* `dayGoalDone` (boolean) - true if the user complete the day goal that he decided for that day, false otherwise
-* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item
+* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a DIARY item

-I also store an id of a user who created a TODO item.
+I also store an id of a user who created a DIARY item.

 ## Prerequisites